curioustorvald/partband/Elegant Image Gallery Using Partitioned Container Bands.md

 ### **Dynamic Orientation**

 Bands intelligently switch between horizontal and vertical orientations based on their position in the column layout.
-The `mustBeVertical()` function uses an arithmetic sequence to determine when vertical orientation is optimal, typically affecting every *n*th band where *n* equals the column count.
-This dynamic reorientation maximises space efficiency and creates visual rhythm across the gallery.
+The `mustBeVertical()` function uses an random number generator in assistance with arithmetic sequence to determine controlled randomised position for the vertically oriented bands.
+This dynamic reorientation maximises space efficiency and still maintains visual harmony across the gallery.

 ### **Dimensional Flexibility**

 Band dimensions are not fixed—they adapt based on their collective aspect ratios of the content.
 A band containing a panoramic main image naturally expands its height, while one featuring a tall portrait may compress.
-This breathing behavior ensures each band provides appropriate space for its contents while maintaining harmony with neighbouring bands.
+This breathing behaviour ensures each band provides appropriate space for its contents while maintaining harmony with neighbouring bands.

 ### **Adaptive Height Calculation**